Internal Tools · Durham

 Exactly what you get

 A small number of internal tools built to survive an audit: immutable audit trails, real role-based permissions, electronic signatures where the data is regulated, and clean integration with your LIMS and ERP.
 The point is surgical, you don't rebuild your whole internal toolkit, you harden the two or three workflows that face a sponsor or the FDA.
-It connects to your inventory management software, business intelligence dashboards, and helpdesk software so the audit-grade data flows where it's needed.
+It connects to your inventory management software, business intelligence (BI) dashboards, and helpdesk software so the audit-grade data flows where it's needed.

 How to choose a developer in Durham